 John stood before the police officer, shaking like a leaf.
 He listened intently to the police officer’s advice and promised never to do that again.
 After all, once bitten twice shy!
 John’s mother took him aside and told him that he would not be allowed to play in the soccer team for the next important tournament.
 John was crushed and started weeping.
 His mother looked him in the eye and told him that he he had made his bed, now he must lie in it.

 The love of writing comes with the love of the language.
 Writers should not be boxed up and forced to memorise other students’ compositions.
-They should be nurtured to develop their own style of writing with good writing habits.
+They should be nurtured to develop their own styles of writing with good writing habits.

 Check the other articles from this section